brurez/rd/README.md

 [https://rdtracker.herokuapp.com/howto](https://rdtracker.herokuapp.com/howto)

-Basically inserting the script from https://rdtracker.herokuapp.com/public/tracker.js in our website makes the Web Application to log all visits.
+Basically inserting the script from https://rdtracker.herokuapp.com/public/tracker.js in your website makes the Web Application log all visits in this website.
-If the user is nor registered all visits are shown as anonymous in the App.
+If the user is not registered all visits are shown as anonymous in the App.
-After the user registers with his name and email, all the visits he has made and the ones that he will do appear in the application with his associated with his email and name.
+After the user registers with his name and email, all the visits he has made and the ones that he will do appear in the application with his associated email and name.

 ## Local Development Setup
 For development on local machine, rename the two .env.development to .env